Rape and Sexual Assault

 Attitudes within the UK and throughout the world to women who have experienced rape can be judgemental.
 According to an ICM poll undertaken for Amnesty International in 2005, 33% of British people believe a woman is at least partially responsible for rape if she was wearing sexy clothes, flirting or drinking.
 Another survey found that 19% of young women and 34% of young men did not think being `forced to have sex` is rape.

 In a Scottish Study ten percent of young women reported their partner tried to force them to have sex.
 Three per cent reported their boyfriend had actually forced them to have sex; Burman, M. and Cartmel, F. (2006)Understanding Young People`s Attitudes to Gendered Violence.
 Edinburgh: NHS Health Scotland

 For more information on attitudes to rape visit ‘This is not an invitation to rape me’ campaign website

 For information on helpful resources please see: WSP resource list on rape and sexual assault

-For information on support services in the Greater Glasgow areas please see: WSP Directory of support services
+For information on support services in Scotland please see: WSP Directory of support services